Eczema is a group of skin conditions that cause skin redness and irritation. It can develop anywhere on the body, including the face.

 In this article, we examine how to treat eczema on the face.
 We also look at when a person should discuss facial eczema with a doctor.

-Tips and strategies that may help a person eliminate eczema on the face include:
+Tips and strategies that may help an individual eliminate eczema on the face include the below.

 Other conditions, such as seborrheic dermatitis or psoriasis, have a similar appearance to eczema but require different treatment.